Aishwaryagithubit/MEDQUEUE/README.md

 # MEDQUEUE

-**MEDQUEUE** — A Vite + React + TypeScript frontend scaffold with shadcn-style UI components.
-This repository contains a complete frontend app (pages, UI components, translations) and is ready to integrate with an Azure-backed API (Azure Functions / FastAPI), Azure OpenAI, a database, and Blob Storage for a full-stack deployment.
+**MEDQUEUE** — A Vite + React + TypeScript frontend scaffold with shadcn-style UI components.This repository contains a complete frontend app (pages, UI components, translations) and is ready to integrate with an Azure-backed API (Azure Functions / FastAPI), Azure OpenAI, a database, and Blob Storage for a full-stack deployment.

 ---